 The Fund pays transaction costs, such as commissions or spreads, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Total Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the fiscal year ended September 30, 2022, the portfolio turnover rate of the RiverPark Strategic Income Fund, a series of RiverPark Funds Trust and the predecessor to the Fund (the "Predecessor Fund"), was 72%.
+Because the Fund is newly organized, portfolio turnover information is not yet available.